Multiple Dental Implants Baltimore, MD

-Having one missing tooth may not seem that bad, but patients who have multiple missing teeth can become easily overwhelmed.
-The most common causes of missing teeth include injury, gum disease, and tooth decay.
+Having one missing tooth might not seem like a huge deal, but having multiple missing teeth can be overwhelming.
+Common causes of missing teeth include injury, gum disease, and tooth decay.

-To avoid further damage and improve the look of your smile, it is imperative to replace your missing teeth as soon as possible.
-Dr. Andrey Doroshenko is a Baltimore Prosthodontist that offers his patients many options when faced with missing teeth.
+Many missing or damaged teeth can harm your oral health, overall health, and self-esteem.
+To prevent further damage and improve your smile, it’s important to replace missing teeth as soon as possible.
+Dr. Andrey Doroshenko, a Prosthodontist in Baltimore, offers many options for replacing missing teeth.

-Traditionally, dentists replace missing teeth using a partial denture or full denture.
-Dr. Doroshenko will recommend dental implants if the patient qualifies for them because they are the only option that replaces the tooth AND the tooth root.
+Dentists usually replace missing teeth using a partial denture or full denture.
+Dr. Doroshenko will recommend dental implants if you qualify because they replace both the tooth and the root.

 Types of Dental Implants for Multiple Missing Teeth

-The type of dental implant prosthetic Dr. Doroshenko will use will depend on the location and the number of missing teeth.
-A certain number of implants will support the prosthetic for maximum strength and stability.
-Below is the breakdown of which type of implant you may need.
+The type of dental implant Dr. Doroshenko uses depends on where and how many teeth are missing.
+The right number of implants will support the prosthetic for strength and stability.
+Here are the types of implants for multiple missing teeth.

 Implant-supported Crown: If You Are Missing Many Nonconsecutive Teeth

-If you only have a few missing teeth that are not next to each other, then Dr. Doroshenko will recommend simply replacing each missing tooth with an implant-supported dental crown.
+Implant-supported crowns replace a few missing teeth that are not next to each other.
+Dr. Doroshenko will recommend simply replacing each missing tooth with an implant-supported dental crown.

-Our dentist will surgically place the implant post in the root canal at each location.
-After your jawbone fuses with each post, Dr. Doroshenko will attach a dental crown to each implant post to complete your treatment.
+Our dentist will surgically place the implant post in the jaw bone at each location.
+Then, we will wait for your jawbone to fuse with the post.
+After your mouth heals, Dr. Doroshenko will attach a dental crown to each implant post to complete your treatment.

 Implant-secured dental crown